BrainSuite/BrainSuiteBIDSAppSampleData/README.md

 1. Install Docker from [here](https://docs.docker.com/install/).
 Docker is available on all platforms.
 For Linux, you may have to perform additional [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/).

 ## Instructions on Running Participant-Level Processing ##
-1. Download this repository by cloning this repository or by downloading [the zip file](https://github.com/BrainSuite/BrainSuiteBIDSAppSampleData/archive/refs/heads/master.zip).
+1. Download this repository by cloning it or by downloading [the zip file](https://github.com/BrainSuite/BrainSuiteBIDSAppSampleData/archive/refs/heads/master.zip).
 To clone, run:
 ```
 git clone https://github.com/BrainSuite/BrainSuiteBIDSAppSampleData.git
 ```

-2. Pull BrainSuite BIDS App image:
+2. Pull the BrainSuite BIDS App image:
 ```
 docker pull bids/brainsuite:stable
 ```

-3. Run structural, difussion, and function MRI processing for all subjects:
+3. Run structural, diffusion, and function MRI processing for all subjects:
 ```
 docker run -ti --rm \
       -v /path/to/BrainSuiteBIDSAppSampleData/:/BrainSuiteBIDSAppSampleData \